danpaul/frontend_development_course/src/presentations/04_state_management.md

 ## Side note: server state management

-This lecture is mostly focused on client-side data management but, we have seen that Next and related tooling (Prisma, Prisma Postgres) provide data management options as well.
+We have seen that Next and related tooling (Prisma, Prisma Postgres) provide data management options as well.

 We may be able to achieve all we need to using server-side data fetching along with caching options (incremental static regeneration, query caching) to achieve efficient data management without additional client-side tools.

+This presentation won't be focused on Prisma data access but it's important to keep in mind as a possible data management option.

 ---